Google Analytics 4 – GA4

 However, you will need to completely remap your GA4 data before the two programmes will work alongside each other.

-Although it might feel like a very big change to have to make, once you’ve made the leap, it should all work much more smoothly together.
+Although it might feel like a very big change to have to make, once you’ve leapt, it should all work much more smoothly together.

 Which is better: UA or GA4?

-This is a moot point really, since with the UA deprecation date looming, marketers have no choice but to switch to GA4.
+This is a moot point, since with the UA deprecation date looming, marketers have no choice but to switch to GA4.

 However, GA4 will without a doubt be better than UA.
 It is designed with the future in mind, to accommodate the ever-evolving world of online marketing in ways that a 20-year-old system just can’t keep up with.